Another New Year... But Jesus is the Same

 But of greater importance than all the various ways we could possible squander our days, is the truth that God is God of the future.
 Within the awesome knowledge that God is God for all time is contained the hope that we need to secure our anxious hearts in spite of our reluctance to part with what we have right now or our various fears and worries for the future.

-“In the course of my life (God) broke my strength; He cut short my days.
-So I said: ‘In the beginning You laid the foundations of the earth, and the heavens are the work of Your hands.
-They will perish, but You remain; they will all wear out like a garment.
-Like clothing You will change them and they will be discarded.
-But You remain the same, and Your years will never end.
-The children of Your servants will live in Your presence; their descendents will be established before You’” (Psalm 102:23-28 NIV).
+“He has broken my strength in midcourse; He has shortened my days.
+‘O my God,’ I say, ‘take me not away in the midst of my days – You whose years endure throughout all generations!’
+Of old You laid the foundation of the earth, and the heavens are the work of Your hands.
+They will perish, but You will remain; they will all wear out like a garment.
+You will change them like a robe, and they will pass away, but You are the same, and Your years have no end.
+The children of Your servants shall dwell secure; their offspring shall be established before You.”
+(Psalm 102:23-28 ESV).

 Is a new year upon us?
 Yes.
 Are things going to change for you and your family?
 Yes, somehow they’ll change.
 Is this something that should make you afraid or cause you alarm?
 No. Not if your heart rests in the hand of God and you seek to walk with Him throughout all 366 days of this year (yes, it’s a Leap Year, folks!).
 Why should I not be afraid?
-Because “Jesus Christ is the same yesterday and today and forever” (Hebrews 13:8 NIV).
+Because “Christ is the same yesterday and today and forever” (Hebrews 13:8 ESV).
 Amen.